jd-stacey/observatory-automation/automation/T2 Automation Guide (Users).md

 python t2_singleimage.py TIC123456789 [OPTIONS]
 python t2_singleimage.py TIC-123456789 [OPTIONS]
 ```
-Target coordinates will be determined via TIC look-up. **The exposure time must be entered using command line arguments.**
+Target coordinates will be determined via TIC lookup. **The exposure time must be entered using command line arguments.**

 ### Command Line Arguments
 Command line arguments can be used for additional customization and to override program defaults.